datanav/docs/WORKLIST-improve-docs-gdpr.md

     [ ] all required fields in webforms and excel templates should be documented.
 Effects.
 (But in getting-started?)
     [ ] modify examples to be easier to relate to common GDPR tasks and better "flow" in names.
 Describe example case/objectives first?
     [ ] images/gdpr-getting-started/purpose-creation.png update to show ALL required fields.
-    [ ] images/gdpr-getting-started/data-type-creation.png update to show ALL required fields.
+    [ ] images/gdpr-getting-started/data-type-creation.png update to show ALL required fields. (fields reqired for automation are missing)
     [ ] images/excel-data-type-example.png show sheet in template for data types too [ ] image that map side effects of adding Purposes and Data types.
     [ ] Short about default GDPR rolls